Jin Yinji: As an actress

-Other career
+At the Star Awards 2021, Jin received the Evergreen Award and a second Top 10 Most Popular Female Artistes, after the first one in 2018.

+In October 2022, Jin appeared in an advertorial for McDonald's, alongside actor-singer Tosh Zhang.
+In April 2023, she appeared in another campaign for the food fast chain with actress Yoo Ah Min (aka "Lao Zha Bor").

+Business venture

-In 2020, Jin started selling home made kimchi with her Korean daughter-in-law Cloe Han from their home.
+In 2020, Jin started the brand Gold Kimchi, selling home made kimchi with her Korean daughter-in-law Cloe Han from their home.

 Personal life

 On 27 January 1972, Jin married Anthony Lee, a Singaporean antique dealer.
-Jin has two children, a son and a daughter.
+Jin and Lee were introduced by friends when she came to Singapore from Taiwan in March 1971.
+Together, they have two children, a son and a daughter.
 Originally a South Korean citizen, Jin was naturalised as a Singaporean citizen when she was 26 (1973–74).

+On 10 October 2023, Jin's husband Anthony Lee died of heart attack, at the age of 83.